-- What is Holland Bloorview's mask policy? - What's the difference between level 1 and level 2 procedure masks? - How do I use my mask while I am working in client care? - What do I do with my mask when I am on break or eating lunch? - How long can I use my procedure mask for? - Are any programs pausing as a result of our masking policy? - Where do I pick up my masks? - If I need more than 2 masks where do I get another one from? - Why aren't families allowed to use cloth or other reusable masks given the supply shortage reported across the health system ? - Why are we placing N95 masks in disposal bins?
-Why aren't we collecting used procedure masks anymore? - Is there an expiry date for N95 masks? - How do I handle the procedure mask I get at screening each day? - How can I preserve my mask when I leave the hospital if it is not soiled? - Is there an optimal way to place the mask in a paper bag? - Should I get a new paper bag every day at screening? - Can I leave the paper bag with the mask at my desk? - What should I do with my mask if it is soiled and cannot be used again? - How can I tighten my mask?
-What are 'ear savers' and where can I get one? - What measures are screening staff taking when handling the masks they provide us? - Can I take masks home for personal use? - Can I wear my reusable procedure mask when taking the transit? - Where can I get a cloth mask to use outside of the hospital? - Can I keep my mask on until I get to my car? - Will Holland Bloorview be able to purchase masks with clear windows so our lips can be seen? - Should we be wearing eye protection during clinical care? - Do I need to wear goggles when working with a family member and can't maintain 2 meters distance (i.e. working on completing forms)? - I wear glasses, can I use a face shield instead of goggles when interacting with clients? - What if I don't have my own goggles?
-Where can I access protective eye gear? - Can protective eye gear be shared among users? - How often should goggles/face shields be cleaned? - What can I do to prevent my glasses from fogging while wearing a mask?
+- What is Holland Bloorview's mask policy? - What's the difference between level 1 and level 2 procedure masks? - How do I use my mask while I am working in client care? - What do I do with my mask when I am on break or eating lunch? - How long can I use my procedure mask for? - Where do I pick up my masks? - If I need more than 2 masks where do I get another one from? - Why aren't we collecting used procedure masks anymore? - Why aren't we collecting used N95 masks anymore? - Is there an expiry date for N95 masks? - How do I handle the procedure mask I get at screening each day? - How can I preserve my mask when I leave the hospital if it is not soiled? - Is there an optimal way to place the mask in a paper bag? - Should I get a new paper bag every day at screening? - Can I leave the paper bag with the mask at my desk? - What should I do with my mask if it is soiled and cannot be used again? - How can I tighten my mask?
+What are 'ear savers' and where can I get one? - What measures are screening staff taking when handling the masks they provide us? - Can I take masks home for personal use?